 What is produced is a gap, a rupture from what could have remained within an inherent, closed identity — in truth, one should not say “identity” but idiocy: closed on itself, … bogged down in itself.
 Rupture opens identity by way of difference and the inside by way of the outside ….15

-“Dehiscence,” a previous post that was also inspired by Nancy’s work, focused on our need to permit our hearts to be broken open.
+“Dehiscence,” an earlier essay that was also inspired by Nancy’s work, focused on our need to permit our hearts to be broken open.
 But it is not only the heart, but, as Nancy reminds us, (“fallen”) reason as well that needs opening.16 We are called by Jesus to worship and live “in spirit and in truth.”
 Unlike, perhaps, Pontius Pilate, protector of public reality who shrugs his “What is truth?” as the Logos, “the way, the truth, and the life” whose kingdom is “not of this [human-constructed] world,” stands personified before him, we tend always to confuse our judgment with truth.
 But as Nancy writes, in context of Nietzsche’s thought, in his earlier book Dis-Enclosure, “Truth is value reevaluated: a devaluation of every measurable value, a devaluation of every given by which one evaluates.”17 Truth, as Alain Badiou might remind us, is in this most essential (and not essentialistic) sense an evental rupturing of one’s e/valuation, a breaking of one’s worldview and an opening to otherness: a dis-enclosure.

 That breaking-open is necessary for authentic identity — identity-in/as-relationality.
 To accept that rupture, and not try to avoid or “heal” it, is an act of faith and hope, for it is an opening of and into the void, of and into the unfathomable, unappropriable alterity of self, other, world.